drgavinr/cc-by-data/army-pay/essex-army-accounts/readme.md

 The transcript provided here does not have its own copyright because it is an unoriginal copy of existing works.

-Gavin Robinson may own database right in the files as a whole and the structure of the data.
-If any such rights subsist, they are waived under a CC-BY licence.
+Gavin Robinson holds database right in the files as a whole and the structure of the data.
+These rights are waived under a CC-BY licence.